adrienpessu/adrienpessu.github.io/slides/introduction_to_SAST/slides.md

 #  :wrench: Configuration

-- 📏 Configuration Rules (yaml, json, data tructure...)
+- 📏 Configuration Rules (yaml, json, data structure...)
   - Simpler to write
   - Complex flows can be very hard to declare
 - ⚙️ Dynamic Queries (#️⃣ programming like language)